pforret/jekyll.forret.com/_posts/2021-03-18-lastpass-disaster-upgrade.md

 description="LastPass with empty wallet"
 %}

 I choke on my coffee, sprint to my laptop and switch off its Wi-Fi to prevent it from syncing.
 Upon inspection, all password information was still present locally.
-I initiate an (encrypted) export, in the hope that it does not require an online connection.
+I initiate an (encrypted) export, in the hope that it does not require an online connection (no, it doesn't).
 The export goes through, and I save an encrypted CSV to my disk.
+Calamity averted.

-If I had not been close to a laptop/desktop machine with my LastPass account installed, it would have been **a disaster**, because 1) I need mobile LastPass multiple times a day and 2) I could not take a backup .
-If I had been abroad (ok, not probable in these COVID times), I would have been devastated.
+If I had not been close to a laptop/desktop machine with my LastPass account installed, it would have been **a disaster**, because 1) I need my mobile password manager multiple times a day and 2) I would not have been able to take a backup .
+Imagine being abroad (that was a thing before 2020) and losing all your passwords.

-After the emergency backup, I started investigating.
-I can still log in on the LastPass website, and my passwords are still there.
+After the emergency backup, I started investigating further.
+I can still log in on the LastPass website, and **my passwords are still there**.
 It seems to be an app sync problem.
 I log out of the app, and log in again: still the same, no passwords.

 ## After disaster upgrade, disaster support